MakingStuffs/making-stuffs-queries/README.md

 1. An element `tagName` (typeof `string`), used as you would use the standard syntax for the `document.createElement()` function.
 Defaults to `div`.

 2. An object containing attributes in a key/value pair system (typeof `object`).
 To be used as if each key/value pair is being fed into the `setAttribute()` function.

-Note that hyphenated attributes are not *yet* supported, this will be added in the next update.
+If you would like to add hyphenated attributes to the created element, such as data attributes, you need to add them with an underscore.
+For example, if you wished to add `data-index` attribute you would pass an object in the second argument with the following: `{ data_index: 'an index' }`.

+If you would like to set some content for the newly created element you can do so by simply adding an `innerHTML` key to the object passed for the second parameter.
+For example, to create a `<h1></h1>` element with a title of *Hey* you would add the following to your options object: `{ innerHTML: 'Hey' }`.

 ### Example 1: Create a `<div></div>` with a class of 'test'
 ```
 const elem = msCreate(null, { class: 'test' });
 ```

-### Example 2: Create an anchor link with a href of 'github.com' and class of 'test'
+### Example 2: Create an anchor link with a href of 'github.com', data-role of 'button', class of 'test', and content of 'Anchor link'
 ```
-const link = msCreate('a', { href: 'github.com', class: 'test' });
+const link = msCreate('a', { href: 'github.com', data_role: 'button', class: 'test', innerHTML: 'Anchor Link' });
 ```

 ## msAppend()